provenance-io/provenance/x/name/spec/03_messages.md

 If successful a name record will be created as described and an address index record will be created for the address associated with the name.
 ## MsgDeleteNameRequest

 The delete name request method allows a name record that does not contain any children records to be removed from the system.
+All associated attributes on account addresses will be deleted.

 ```proto
 // MsgDeleteNameRequest defines an sdk.Msg type that is used to remove an existing address/name binding.
 The binding